david6002/VehicleMainControlUnit/FPGA Files/Readme.txt

-This folder contains the Vehicle main control unit fpga source files. files description:
+This folder contains the Vehicle main control unit fpga source files. files description: â€¢	AXI_GPIO provides an input/output interface to the AXI interface.
-•	AXI_GPIO
-provides an input/output interface to the AXI interface.
-We use these IP’s to send Data between the Arm processor and the FPGA.
+We use these IPâ€™s to send Data between the Arm processor and the FPGA.
 We have 2 different entities:
-	•	Dual-channel 32-bit PL to PS
+	â€¢	Dual-channel 32-bit PL to PS
-	•	Dual-channel 32-bit PS to PL
+	â€¢	Dual-channel 32-bit PS to PL
-•	Split_AXI
+â€¢	Split_AXI
-This entity connects on one end to the AXI_GPIO and splits the multiple 32-bit channels to smaller logic vectors, which then connects to the other entity’s in the design.
+This entity connects on one end to the AXI_GPIO and splits the multiple 32-bit channels to smaller logic vectors, which then connects to the other entityâ€™s in the design. â€¢	pwmGenerator
-•	pwmGenerator
 This Entity receives a value in the range 0 -255 and 125MHz clock signal.
 The output is a signal with the proportional duty cycle percentage: (Input_Value*(100/255)).
-The output signal's frequency is 500Hz (can be changed accordingly to the application).
-•	IIC Fault Detect
+The output signal's frequency is 500Hz (can be changed accordingly to the application). â€¢	IIC Fault Detect
 Each of the Msp430G2533 is connected to a digital shared bus, called        Send_Flag.
 They use the channel to sync transition, when the chip wants to send data via the IIC channel, he will check if the channel is low (not busy), only then